oroinc/platform/src/Oro/Bundle/ImapBundle/README.md

  - If a user's mailbox is newer synchronized yet then we load emails for the last year only.
  - We load all emails for selected folders according to synchronization settings (User menu -> My user -> Edit -> Email synchronization settings tab).
  - If a folder is deleted on IMAP server, it will be deleted in OroCRM as well.
+Folders with existing emails that already have been synchronized will not be deleted in OroCRM.
  - After changing synchronization settings folders will be synchronized automatically (not emails).

 By default the synchronization is executed by CRON every 30 minutes.
 Also you can execute it manually using the following command: